-"Undertaking" means this Annual and Continuing Disclosure Undertaking.
+"Undertaking" means this Disclosure Undertaking.

 B. Annual Reports.
-The Issuer shall electronically file annually with the MSRB, (1) within six months after the end of each fiscal year ending after the date hereof, financial information and operating data with respect to the Issuer of the general type contained in or cross referenced in the Issuer's final Official Statement, dated June 4, 2013 under the headings "THE CITY", "TAX INFORMATION", "CITY INDEBTEDNESS" and LITIGATION, and in Appendix A, and (2) if not provided as part such financial information and operating data, audited financial statements of the Issuer, when and if available.
-If audited financial statements are not available at that time the City will electronically file unaudited financial statements when available.
-Any financial statements so to be electronically filed shall be prepared in accordance with the accounting principles as the Issuer may be required to employ from time to time pursuant to state law or regulation, and (ii) audited, if the Issuer commissions an audit of such statements and the audit is completed within the period during which they must be provided.
+The Issuer shall provide annually to the MSRB, (1) within six months after the end of each fiscal year ending after the date hereof, financial information and operating data with respect to the Issuer of the general type contained in or cross referenced in the Issuer's final Official Statement, dated May 29, 2014 under the headings "THE CITY", "TAX INFORMATION", "CITY INDEBTEDNESS" and "LITIGATION" and in Appendices A, A1, A2, A3 and B, and (2) if not provided as part such financial information and operating data, financial statements of the Issuer, when and if available.
+Any financial statements so to be provided shall be prepared in accordance with the accounting principles as the Issuer may be required to employ from time to time pursuant to state law or regulation, and shall be audited, if the Issuer commissions an audit of such statements and the audit is completed within the period during which they must be provided.

-If the Issuer changes its fiscal year, it will electronically file with the MSRB notice of the change (and of the date of the new fiscal year end) prior to the next date by which the Issuer otherwise would be required to provide financial information and operating data pursuant to this Undertaking.
+If the Issuer changes its fiscal year, it will notify the MSRB of the change (and of the date of the new fiscal year end) prior to the next date by which the Issuer otherwise would be required to provide financial information and operating data pursuant to this Undertaking.

-The financial information and operating data to be electronically filed pursuant to this Undertaking may be set forth in full in one or more documents or may be included by specific reference to any document available to the public on the MSRB's Internet Web site or filed with the SEC.
+The financial information and operating data to be provided pursuant to this Undertaking may be set forth in full in one or more documents or may be included by specific reference to any document available to the public on the MSRB's Internet Web site or filed with the SEC.

-- C. Event Notices.
-The Issuer shall electronically file with the MSRB notice of any of the following events with respect to the Bonds in a timely manner and not more than 10 business days after occurrence of the event: - (1) Principal and interest payment delinquencies; - (2) Non-payment related defaults, if material; - (3) Unscheduled draws on debt service reserves reflecting financial difficulties; - (4) Unscheduled draws on credit enhancements reflecting financial difficulties; - (5) Substitution of credit or liquidity providers, or their failure to perform; - (6) Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB), or other material notices or determinations with respect to the tax-exempt status of the Bonds, or other material events affecting the tax status of the Bonds; - (7) Modifications to rights of holders of the Bonds, if material; - (8) Bond calls, if material, and tender offers; - (9) Defeasances; - (10) Release, substitution, or sale of property securing repayment of the Bonds, if material; - (11) Rating changes; - (12) Bankruptcy, insolvency, receivership, or similar event of the Issuer, which shall occur as described below\; - (13) The consummation of a merger, consolidation, or acquisition involving the Issuer or the sale of all or substantially all of its assets, other than in the ordinary course of business, the entry into of a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (14) Appointment of a successor or additional trustee or the change of name of a trustee, if material.
+C. Event Notices.
+The Issuer shall provide notice of any of the following events with respect to the Bonds to the MSRB in a timely manner and not more than 10 business days after occurrence of the event:

+- (1) Principal and interest payment delinquencies; - (2) Non-payment related defaults, if material; - (3) Unscheduled draws on debt service reserves reflecting financial difficulties; - (4) Unscheduled draws on credit enhancements reflecting financial difficulties; - (5) Substitution of credit or liquidity providers, or their failure to perform; - (6) Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB), or other material notices or determinations with respect to the tax-exempt status of the Bonds, or other material events affecting the tax status of the Bonds; - (7) Modifications to rights of holders of the Bonds, if material; - (8) Bond or Note calls, if material, and tender offers; - (9) Defeasances; - (10) Release, substitution, or sale of property securing repayment of the Bonds, if material; - (11) Rating changes; - (12) Bankruptcy, insolvency, receivership, or similar event of the Issuer, which shall occur as described below; - (13) The consummation of a merger, consolidation, or acquisition involving the Issuer or the sale of all or substantially all of its assets, other than in the ordinary course of business, the entry into of a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (14) Appointment of a successor or additional trustee or the change of name of a trustee, if material.